 Caroline directs, writes and co-produces at Mousehole Films with Ade Bean.
 They are currently working on three documentary features, filmed and edited by Gabriel Bean and Danny Bean (2 x Highly Commended Filmaker in the British Wildlife Photography Awards 2018).

 'Cultybraggan' is in post production and due to complete summer 2019: Directed/Written and Produced by award winning TV director Ade Bean who also co-produces with Caroline Strong.
 With contributions from Dr Iain Banks and Professor Suzie Thomas, the film is narrated by Caroline Strong.

 'When the Bough Breaks' is Directed by Danny Bean and Produced by Gabriel Bean and is currently in production.
 Featuring Alan Watson Featherstone, George Monbiot and David Hetherington.
 Due to complete 2020.

 Mousehole Films is a small independent film company based in Perhshire for their Home Page and more information please click on this link - Mousehole Films

 So far our Festival journey has been very exciting with a number of Wins, Gold Awards and Official Selections already!
 The Village on the Loch won Best Documentary Film (May 2019) in the European Cinematography Awards (Amsterdam) and picked up five awards in the February 2019 edition of Flicks Film Festival (London): Best Documentary, Best Family Film, Best Editing (Gabriel Bean & Danny Bean) Best Producer (Caroline Strong) and Best Narrator (Caroline Strong).
 In the Latitude Film Awards 2019 (London) the Film won Gold Awards for Documentary Feature, Cinematography (Danny Bean & Gabriel Bean) and Directing (Caroline Strong).
-In the Spotlight Documentary Film Awards (Atlanta) 2018, the film won a Gold Award for Documentary Feature.
-It also made Official Selection in the DUMBO Film Festival 2019 (Dumbo, New York) and the the Rome Prisma Awards 2019 (Italy) and the Gold Movie Awards 2019 (London).
+In the Spotlight Documentary Film Awards 2018 (Atlanta), the film won a Gold Award for Documentary Feature.
+It also made Official Selection in the Dumbo Film Festival 2019 (Dumbo, New York), the Rome Prisma Awards 2019 (Italy) and the Gold Movie Awards 2019 (London).
 This documentary Feature is directed, produced, written and narrated by Caroline Strong, filmed and edited by Gabriel Bean and Danny Bean and Exec Produced by Ade Bean.
+IMDb Official Fillm Page.

 The Village on the Loch